 Official tournament rules for National Bass West events.
 “Lake Specific” revisions or exemptions, should any be necessary, will be posted on the National Bass West website or announced at the mandatory rules meeting prior to the competition.
 Meeting may be as you sign-up for the event.
 National Bass West reserves the right to refuse any entry into its team tournaments at the discretion of the tournament authority.

 Participation in each tournament is open to all members in good standing in National Bass West.
 Non-members may join National Bass West by purchasing a $40 membership.
 National Bass West requires all anglers to be members prior to fishing events.
 At least one team member must be 18 years or older in order to compete.

 Boating safety must be observed at all times during practice and competition.
-A U.S. Coast Guard approved life preserver must be on and fastened anytime the combustible engine is operative until the boat is trailered and the kill switch lanyard must be attached to the driver during competition day.
+A U.S. Coast Guard approved life preserver must be on and fastened anytime the combustible engine is in operation.
+The kill switch lanyard must be attached to the driver during competition day.
 It is suggested that this be practiced during any practice day, but will be enforced only on competition day.
 A violation during a competition will result in a disqualification.